 St Malo fell to Major General Robert C. Macon’s US 83rd Division of the the VIII Corps on 17 August, but its port facilities were small and had in any event already been destroyed by the Germans.
 The German garrison of the nearby Ile de Cézembre surrendered only after days of heavy shelling by warships and powerful air attacks.
 It thus became clear that the Germans were preparing to deny the Allies the use of French ports as long as possible by defending the fortresses built around them and severely damaging their docks.

-For its assault on Brest, where the Germans held the areas north and south of the great but almost landlocked bay facing west into the Atlantic, the 3rd Army gathered forces including Major General Donald H. Stroh’s 8th Division, which had reached Plabennec by 18 August, Major General Walter H. Roberson’s 2nd Division, which arrived at Landerneau on 19 August, and Major General Charles H. Gerhardt’s 29th Division, which had taken up position just to the south of Lannilis by 23 August.
+For its assault on Brest, where the Germans held the areas to the north and south of the great but almost landlocked bay facing west into the Atlantic, the 3rd Army gathered forces including Major General Donald H. Stroh’s 8th Division, which had reached Plabennec by 18 August, Major General Walter H. Roberson’s 2nd Division, which arrived at Landerneau on 19 August, and Major General Charles H. Gerhardt’s 29th Division, which had taken up position just to the south of Lannilis by 23 August.
 With Brigadier General Herbert L. Earnest’s Task Force 'A' and French resistance units also ready in the area, Middleton could plan to begin his assault on Brest as soon as his formations had adequate supplies.

 In this capacity, however, the stockpiling of adequate supplies was as much a problem for Middleton as it was for the commanders whose mobile formations were driving east from their bridgeheads across Seine river.
 By far the most serious shortage for Middleton’s siege-type operation at Brest was of artillery ammunition.
 The shortage had already played a major adverse role in the corps' fight to take St Malo, which had fallen only on 17 August, and a week before this Middleton had warned the 3rd Army that heavy ammunition expenditure would be inevitable at Brest.
 Patton promised that even though the 3rd Army was tightly rationed for the receipt of ammunition, he would ensure that the VIII Corps was supplied.
 When the 3rd Army asked for an estimate of the Brest requirement, Middleton based his reply on his corps' experience at St Malo and on the expectation of using four divisions (one armoured and three infantry) with the support of 13 corps artillery battalions.
 He requested an initial stock of 8,700 tons of ammunition, plus a replenishment allowance of 11,600 tons for the first three days.